bgbrink/ddPCRvis/README.md

 alt="dropVis navigation">
 </p>

 Notice the help button on the right side.
-Click it and it will explain everything you need to to at the current step.
+Click it and it will explain everything you need to know at the current step.
 On the left you side, you have a sidebar which contains all available input fields for the current view.
 Here is an example for the 'Upload files' view:
 <p align="left">
 <img
 src="https://user-images.githubusercontent.com/11661112/28871441-da3a5e70-7784-11e7-93c6-1cfe41dd7880.PNG"